jhy/jsoup/README.md

 * scrape and [parse](https://jsoup.org/cookbook/input/parse-document-from-string) HTML from a URL, file, or string
 * find and [extract data](https://jsoup.org/cookbook/extracting-data/selector-syntax), using DOM traversal or CSS selectors
 * manipulate the [HTML elements](https://jsoup.org/cookbook/modifying-data/set-html), attributes, and text
-* [clean](https://jsoup.org/cookbook/cleaning-html/whitelist-sanitizer) user-submitted content against a safe white-list, to prevent XSS attacks
+* [clean](https://jsoup.org/cookbook/cleaning-html/safelist-sanitizer) user-submitted content against a safe-list, to prevent XSS attacks
 * output tidy HTML

 jsoup is designed to deal with all varieties of HTML found in the wild; from pristine and validating, to invalid tag-soup; jsoup will create a sensible parse tree.